 To deal with heatwaves, many people rely on air conditioners.
 Whether you have a window unit, a split system or central air conditioning unit its likely to be a major energy consumer.
 The increase in energy usage during the warmer months can significantly have your electricity bill higher.
-You can avoid an exorbitant bill, minimize electricity wastage, and stay cool when running it during the summer.
+You can avoid an exorbitant bill, minimise electricity wastage, and stay cool when running it during the summer.

 The first article in our Energy Savings Tips series, addresses optimal use with your air conditioner.
 Stay cool without having an absurd bill when using your AC unit with by considering these 8 AC usage tips: